-You must submit your claim to us within 365 days of the date you got the service or item.
+For medical services, items and non-part D drugs, you must submit your claim to us within 1 year of the date you got the service, item or drug.

 C. Coverage decisions

 When we get your request for payment, we will make a coverage decision.
 This means that we will decide whether your health care or drug is covered by the plan.
 We will also decide the amount, if any, you have to pay for the health care or drug.